Is Flavoured Water Bad for Your Teeth?

 The corrosion of the enamel surface of teeth can lead to tooth decay and, unfortunately, there is no way to repair enamel.

-Particularly troublesome to teeth is when flavoured water is sipped.
+It’s not just what you drink but also how you drink it.
+Sipping your favourite flavoured water can also make this issue worse.
 While sipping plain tap water will have no effect on the teeth, sipping acidic, flavoured water throughout the day will spell trouble for tooth enamel.

 Sparkling water fares slightly better and is a reasonable alternative to fizzy drinks.
 The carbon dioxide that is used to carbonate water does make sparkling water slightly acidic so it is worth considering limiting it to meal times, but it is certainly better for your teeth than sugar-filled fizzy drinks.